Winnipeg: Education

 Located in Winnipeg, the University of Manitoba is the largest post-secondary institution in the province.

 Winnipeg has seven school divisions: Winnipeg School Division, St. James-Assiniboia School Division, Pembina Trails School Division, Seven Oaks School Division, Division Scolaire Franco-Manitobaine, River East Transcona School Division, and Louis Riel School Division.
 Winnipeg also has several religious and secular private schools.

 The University of Manitoba is the largest university in Manitoba.
 It was founded in 1877, making it Western Canada's first university.
-In a typical year, the university has 26,500 undergraduate students and 3,800 graduate students.
 Université de Saint-Boniface is the city's French-language university.
 The University of Winnipeg received its charter in 1967.
-Until 2007, it was an undergraduate institution that offered some joint graduate studies programs; it now offers independent graduate programs.
 The Canadian Mennonite University is a private Mennonite undergraduate university established in 1999.

-Winnipeg also has three independent colleges: Red River College Polytechnic, Manitoba Institute of Trades and Technology, and Booth University College.
+Winnipeg also has two independent colleges: Red River College Polytechnic and Booth University College.
 Red River College offers diploma, certificate, and apprenticeship programs and, starting in 2009, began offering some degree programs.
 Booth University College is a private Christian Salvation Army university college established in 1982.
 It offers mostly arts and seminary training.